 As hard as it can be to get rid of unwanted pounds, loose skin is one problem overweight people rarely think about until they’re faced with it.
 It’s important to note that this isn’t a problem for everyone that loses weight, but it can easily happen to someone that loses it too quickly.
 If you have undergone bariatric surgery or participated in any type of rapid weight loss program, your skin’s elasticity may not respond quickly enough to keep up with the change.
-Fortunately, there are some things you can do.
+Fortunately, after laparoscopic gastric sleeve and other proceadures, there are some things you can do.

 Here are some tips to help tighten up your skin after major weight loss:

 What many dieters don’t realize is that exercise is just as important after the initial weight loss as it is before.
 While virtually any type of exercise can help you keep the weight off, exercising to build muscle can help tighten up loose skin and smooth it out.
 Losing weight rapidly deprives the body of calories and vital nutrients, prompting it to digest both fat and muscle.
 The result of this is sagging skin.
 Participating in a strength training program will not only help you maintain muscle tone, but also fill some of that space in with a layer of healthy muscle.
 Just remember that you can’t expect to see results overnight.
 It could take up to a year to make significant progress, but the sooner you get started, the sooner it will come.